Latch Issues in the Hospital

-My baby isn't latching.
+We are still in the hospital and my baby isn't latching well.
 The nurse suggested formula, but I want to breastfeed!
-Why is the nurse recommending formula?
+What are my options?

-Focus on latching your baby on your breast at least every 2-3 hours.
+Continue offering the breast to your baby at least every 2-3 hours.
 This will help your baby get used to breastfeeding and get a strong milk supply started.
+Skin-to-skin contact and experimenting with breastfeeding positions will help!
+The "magic" nursing position can be especially helpful for babies who are having difficulty latching.

 SOURCE: https://www.msbfc.org/supplementing-just-one-bottle.html